shhhkun/SmartMirror/mobile_app/MainApp/README.md

 - decide on exact data format we'll be sending. seems like I can use built in serialize from json functionality in the app.
 - implement data sending protocol, if we'll need it. on the app size, it seems like there's some built in functionality to split a message into umltiple packets (in write() function of ble manager library).
-- hook up text box form to the ability to send this data to the peripheral
+- hook up text box form to populate some JSON object, then send it off to to the peripheral
 - smart navigation in the app, based on bluetooth state. when permissions are enabled, no need to show the screen for permissions. when a device is connected, can take them directly to the send data screen.

+# ----------

+Notes

+What I learned about packet sizes:

+The default data payload size for BLE is 20 bytes.
+The requestMTU function in the library initiates a negotiation process where both devices try to increase this packet size, all the way up to 512 bytes.
+Based on some forums reading, it sounds like rasbian and the raspi3 can do more than 20 byles MTU, but this probably requires some configuration.

+A charactersitic can technically be larger than the MTU.
+And this could be one solution.
+Under the hood, libraries generally seem to handle this reassebling automatically - if one charactersitic write operation needs to get send over 3 packets.

 # ----------